Free trial.

 Just plug it!
 Then wait a couple of seconds and Lightjams should automatically detect it.
 Some fixtures need to have been patched to the USB universe otherwise Lightjams doesn't need to output anything and will not try to open the USB interface.
 The "dmx out" status light should turn green.

-Will Lightjams automatically reconnect if my usb interface is accidentally disconnected?
+Will Lightjams automatically reconnect if my USB interface is accidentally disconnected?

 Yes!
-Lightjams will mercilessly try to reopen the usb interface each couple of seconds.
+Lightjams will mercilessly try to reopen the USB interface each couple of seconds.

-When using my Enttec USB Pro interface, the dmx out led is yellow and saying that it's "skipping frames"?
+When using my Enttec USB Pro interface, the DMX out LED is yellow and saying that it's "skipping frames"?

 Lightjams ouputs about 40 frames per second.
 Your interface is probably configured to output at a slower rate.
-The good news is that you can change the output rate setting by using the Enttec Pro Utlity.
+The good news is that you can change the output rate setting by using the Enttec Pro Manager.

 How can I receive DMX from another lighting console not supporting ArtNET or sACN?